SmartOmaru/mia-task-6/README.md

 &nbsp;  - If valid → color feedback applied, attempts incremented, move to next row.

-4\.
-If the guess matches the currently selected word from the word list, show a popup that indicates a win.
+4. If the guess matches the currently selected word from the word list, show a popup that indicates a win.
 If all attempts are used, show a popup that indicates a loss.

-\### Design choices
+### Design choices

-1\. all logic happens in response to UI events, which is appropriate for Tkinter.
+1. all logic happens in response to UI events, which is appropriate for Tkinter.

-2\. restrict input to the active cell: achieves Wordle-like sequential typing and maintains game state.
+2. restrict input to the active cell: achieves Wordle-like sequential typing and maintains game state.

-3\. readonly + styles for feedback: locks past rows and visually communicates correctness.
+3. readonly + styles for feedback: locks past rows and visually communicates correctness.

-4\. colored popups to clearly indicate game state (win or loss)
+4. colored popups to clearly indicate game state (win or loss)

-\### Main functions
+### Main functions

-\#### on\_key(event, row, col)
+#### on_key(event, row, col)

-\- Ensures only the active cell accepts input; redirects focus if needed.
+- Ensures only the active cell accepts input; redirects focus if needed.

-\- Handles:
+- Handles: